daniel-araujo/yt-chanvids/README.md

 [...]
 ```

-If your shell supports redirection of output, you can probably do things like
-inserting content to files or sending it to the input stream of an other
-command.
-Having the links separated by new lines makes it easy for other
-commands to manipulate them.
+With redirection you're able to save the list to a file:

 ```
-# Creates a file with the list of links.
+# Saves list to a file.
 $ yt-chanvids Vsauce > to-watch.txt

-# Inserts more links to the end of the file.
+# Appends more links to the existing file.
 $ yt-chanvids Vsauce2 >> to-watch.txt
 ```

+Pipe the list to another command:

 ```
 # Counts the number of public videos of a channel.